-- 5.242 With reference to the East Suffolk Application, Policy SCLP10.3 sets out that development proposals will be expected to protect the quality of the environment and to minimise and, where possible, reduce all forms of pollution and contamination.
-Under this policy consideration to be given to land contamination and its effects on sensitive land uses.
-Proposals should seek to secure improvements in relation to the above where possible.
-The ESC Environmental Protection Team have assessed the report in relation to the part of the application site in East Suffolk and they have advised that the assessment is satisfactory.
-A condition has been recommended to capture any undiscovered/unforeseen contamination should that be discovered during site development.
-Thus, subject to a suitably worded condition, it is concluded that the proposed development complies with policy SCLP10.3 in respect of contamination issues. - 5.243 Ipswich Borough Local Plan Policy DM18 sets out the considerations to ensure the quality of life of occupiers of new development is protected, contamination is one of these considerations.
-The Ipswich Borough Local Plan recognises that development on contaminated land can expose people to a wide range of potential health risks and can mobilise contaminants.
+- 5.204 Local Plan Policy DM18 sets out the considerations to ensure the quality of life of occupiers of new development is protected, contamination is one of these considerations.
+The Local Plan recognises that development on contaminated land can expose people to a wide range of potential health risks and can mobilise contaminants.
 Applicants who wish to develop suspected contaminated land will be required to undertake a thorough investigation of the site to determine any risk to human health and controlled waters (including groundwater).
-Relevant remediation and mitigation measures will need to be built into development proposals to ensure safe, sustainable development of the site. - 5.244 A Phase II report was submitted and concludes that no remediation is necessary.
+Relevant remediation and mitigation measures will need to be built into development proposals to ensure safe, sustainable development of the site. - 5.205 A Phase II report was submitted and concludes that no remediation is necessary.
 IBC Environmental Protection have considered the submission and advised that the assessment is satisfactory.
-A condition to secure a watching brief is considered appropriate in the event that unforeseen contamination is encountered during any works on the site. - 5.245 Subject to appropriate conditions to secure a watching brief, it is concluded that the proposed development complies with Ipswich Borough Local Plan Policy DM18 in respect of Contamination issues.
+A condition to secure a watching brief is considered appropriate in the event that unforeseen contamination is encountered during any works on the site. - 5.206 Subject to appropriate conditions to secure a watching brief, it is concluded that the proposed development complies with Local Plan Policy DM18 in respect of Contamination issues.